Youth suicide: Previous exposure, attempts, and age impacting youth suicide

 Age and experience also factor in suicide.
 It has been found that older, more experienced populations take more time to plan, choose deadlier methods, and have greater suicidal intent.
 This results in them eventually committing suicide at a higher rate than their younger counterparts.
+A US nationwide study of adolescent suicides found increasing rates of firearm, poisoning, and hanging and asphyxiation suicides among American Indian and Alaska Native, Black, and Asian and Pacific Islander youth from 1999-2020.